RosettaCommons/documentation/application_documentation/design/fixbb.md

 Metadata
 ========

-This document was edited Nov 1st 2008 by Yi Liu and again on May 11th, 2010 by Andrew Leaver-Fay.
+This document was edited Oct 2015 by Jared Adolf-Bryfogle.
 The `       fixbb      ` application is maintained by Brian Kuhlman's lab.
 Send questions to (bkuhlman@email.unc.edu)

 Code and Demo
 =============